Main Dishes

 8

-We are stuck in the middle of a polar vortex and all I want to do is eat this warm, plant-based, comfort in a casserole dish, shepherd’s pie.
+All I want to do is eat this warm, plant-based, comfort in a casserole dish, shepherd’s pie.
 A traditional British shepherd’s pie is usually the complete opposite of what you’d think a vegan or plant-based dish should be, good thing I like a challenge!
-This hearty version of a vegan shepherd’s pie is super easy to whip up any night of the week and is packed with nutrients and bursting with flavor.
+This hearty Vegan Shepherd’s Pie is super easy to whip up any night of the week and is packed with nutrients and bursting with flavor.

-• Short Prep Time: Prep this up in 20-minutes then let your oven do the rest of the work
+- Short Prep Time: Prep this Vegan Shepherd’s Pie up in 20-minutes then let your oven do the rest of the work.

-• Comforting: I don’t know if it gets any more comforting than this
+- Comforting: I don’t know if it gets any more comforting than a Shepherd’s Pie.
+It will warm you up on even the coldest of nights.

-• Family-Friendly: This recipe can feed a crowd and your whole family will love it
+- Family-Friendly: This recipe can feed a crowd and your whole family will love it.
+You can even pre-make this and have it on hand in your freezer for an easy weeknight dinner.

 Lentils: I have some serious love for lentils!
 They come in red, brown, and green, and are such a great addition to casseroles, soups, or anything you want to add some texture to.
 For this recipe, I used red lentils from Bob’s Red Mill, my go-to brand for pantry staples, but you can use whatever color them you have on hand.